Justin0122/FileWatcherShareServer/README.md

 1. Copy the `server` directory to the remote server.
 This directory contains the index.js file which is responsible for serving the screenshots.
 It also contains a `images` directory which is where the screenshots will be stored.
 2. Install the dependencies for the server by running `npm install` in the `server` directory.
-3. Start the server by running `npm start` in the `server` directory.
+3. Start the server by running `node index.js` in the `server` directory.
 4. Ensure the server is accessible from the internet.
 Set up apache or nginx to proxy requests to the server if necessary, or use a service like [ngrok](https://ngrok.com/) to expose the server to the internet if desired.